 We take cash, check, and credit card.
-Payment will be collected before the flight begins.
+Payment must be made before the flight can be scheduled.

 Learning to fly happens on your schedule and so do the discovery flights.
 Contact us via phone or email with a date and time you'd like to take your flight.
 If that spot is available on the schedule, it's yours.
 If someone already has it reserved, we will get in touch with you with other time options and help you find one that will work for you.Arrive a few minutes early to make sure you get the full time allotted to you.
 Our hours are flexible to fit your needs, but once booked, we keep a tight schedule.

 Our office is located within the secure portion of the general aviation area of the airport.
 You will not need to go through security checkpoints like you would if you were boarding a commercial flight.
 However, strict security procedures are in place that you must adhere to and the fines and penalties are very stiff.
 The two biggest rules to follow to not get in trouble:

 1) You must be escorted by someone who has access to the secure area and remain with them at all times.
 During your lesson, someone from Star Flight Training will be your escort.
 Remain with them at all times while inside the secure area.

 2) Do not bring things that you wouldn't bring while going through a security checkpoint in the commercial terminal.
 No firearms, weapons, alcohol, etc.

 If you have questions about the security procedures or what you are allowed to bring into the secure area, please contact us before your lesson and we will be happy to answer them.